 8:30-9:30 Lake Mary Marriott

 Paula welcomed everyone and we did introductions.
 She said that the survey process is working well.
-She would like to have districts send her questions and then maybe once a month she will send out a survey with the questions compiled and whoever wants to answer can.
+She would like to have districts continue to send her questions and then maybe once a month she will send out a survey with the questions compiled and whoever wants to answer can.
 She will keep it private if you don’t want your district identified.

 FATA Annual Meeting—we would like to hold an independent meeting the day before the state assessment meeting begins.
 We could have speakers, breakout sessions, etc. Perhaps the first year we could do a half day and begin at 1:00 so people have time to travel.
 We would have a registration fee attached to offset the cost.
 We would like to put a committee together to work on this—Paula will send an email out to ask for volunteers.